saud-aslam/Java-Applications/README.md

 <h1 id="jdbc-app">JDBC App</h1>
 <p>This App helps the user to perform CRUD (Create, Read, Update and Delete) operations in PostgreSQL database.</p>
-<h2 id="design-and-implementation-1">Design and Implementation</h2>
-<p>To connect the Database Storage layer with Java, Client/Server connection is used.
-The diagrram below shows the design of this project.</p>

 <h2 id="usage1">Usage</h2>
 <ul>